eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 necessary, enrollment can also be conducted on-site to accommodate users who may not have access to electronic identification means.
 <!---
 NF, Is this correct?
 Shouldn't a solution support all methods?
--->
+It is correct -->
 Member States and solution providers retain the autonomy to determine which enrollment options they offer within the age verification solution.
 This flexibility acknowledges the diversity of national identification systems, regulatory